zelanko/sql-docs.zh-tw/docs/2014/ssms/agent/create-a-wmi-event-alert.md

     EXEC dbo.sp_add_alert
         @name = N'Test Alert 2',
         @message_id = 54001
         @notification_message = N'Error 54001 has occurred on the Sales.SalesOrderDetail table on the AdventureWorks2012 database.
-Please see the following information…',
+Please see the following information...',
         @wmi_namespace = '\\.\root\Microsoft\SqlServer\ServerEvents\,
         @wmi_query = N'SELECT * FROM ALTER_TABLE
     WHERE DatabaseName = 'AdventureWorks2012' AND SchemaName = 'Sales'